 Yes.
 Court marriage in Karachi is legally valid when Nikah is solemnized by a licensed Nikah Khawan and registered with the Union Council under Sindh marriage laws.

-Nikah and Nikah Nama issuance are completed the same day.
+Nikah and Nikah Nama issuance are completed on the same day.
 Union Council registration normally takes 1–2 working days.

 What is the court marriage fee in Karachi?